cemilcakmak/case-challenge/README.md

 instructions if there is any project specific configurations needed to run the project.
 <br>● The public endpoint URL of the deployed API which is available for testing.

-<b>Worth Highlighting</b>
-<br>We expect these requirements can be delivered in 3 to 6 hours.
-However, it is not a speed
-test.
-Take your time!
-Your feedback on how much actual time you were needed to deliver the task will be very helpful but will not be used for the evaluation.
-You are free to use any libraries to deliver the needed functionality, but be prepared to explain other solutions that you would have implemented if you have more time.

 <b>Crucial Points</b>
 <br>● Delivering a Working RESTful API.
 <br>● Clean and Production Ready Code